onestardao/WFGY/ProblemMap/Atlas/tiny-planner-output-examples-pack-v1.md

 This file is the first formal cross-domain bridge evidence pack for the Atlas system.

 How to use this file:
-1. Read this file after understanding the frozen atlas core.
+1. Read this file after understanding the frozen Atlas core.
-2. Use this page to understand how the atlas begins to extend beyond narrow AI-only troubleshooting.
+2. Use this page to understand how the Atlas begins to extend beyond narrow AI-only troubleshooting.
 3. Treat this page as the first formal bridge evidence layer, not as a claim of universal closure.
 4. Read together with:
    - [Atlas Final Freeze v1](./atlas-final-freeze-v1.md)